stb-tester/stb-tester/README.rst

     "IR Signal Database Utility".
     stbt supports the irNetBox models II and III.

+  roku:<hostname>
+    Controls Roku players using the Roku's HTTP control protocol.
+Stb-tester's standard key names (like "KEY_HOME") will be converted to the corresponding Roku key name, or you can use the Roku key names directly.

   samsung:<hostname>[:<port>]
     Can be used to control Samsung Smart TVs using the same TCP network protocol that their mobile phone app uses.
 Tested against a Samsung